Fiesta Restaurant Group

-Fiesta Restaurant Group is a Dallas, Texas-based restaurant chain, primarily owning Pollo Tropical locations in Florida.
-After spinning off of Carrols Restaurant Group in 2012, it is now traded on NASDAQ as FRGI.
+Fiesta Restaurant Group is an American restaurant chain headquartered in Dallas, Texas, primarily owning Pollo Tropical branded locations in Florida.
+The company was a Corporate spin-off from Carrols Restaurant Group in 2012.

+Stock in the company was traded on NASDAQ as FRGI until October 2023 when it was taken private by investment firm Garnett Station Partners through its subsidiary Authentic Restaurant Brands.

-Fiesta's 2019 revenue was $661 million and employs over 10,000 people.
+By 2019, Fiesta's revenue was $661 million and it employed over 10,000 people.